Jashan1559/SCM-project/README.md

 # SCM-project
-A colloborative project by Jaivardhan Khanna.
+A colloborative project by Jaivardhan Khanna ,Jahsan Jot Kaur Gill and Jasmeet singh.